Autumn is definitely upon us, the clocks go back at the end of his week, reducing the amount of available daylight in the evenings.

 You will be carrying your waterproof jacket already, but at this time of year it can be really put to the test, so make sure it is clean and re-treated before the autumn storms set in.
 Don’t forget to pack waterproof pants too, if the rain is running off your jacket it will soak your legs if they are not equally protected.

 Make sure your boots are up to the task.

 Fully waterproof boots are essential at this time of year, fabric boots are popular as they are light weight and relatively cheap, but they won’t keep you dry over a prolonged period in the boggy ground of Ireland.
 If you can, upgrade to a leather pair, they will last longer and keep your feet warm and dry through autumn and winter hikes for many years.

 Wear gaiters to protect the uppers of your boots and to keep the mud and debris off of your trousers.

 A mountain shelter or bothy resembles a large orange tent without any poles.
 You can throw it over your head and sit on the ‘hem’ to keep it stable.
 Inside you will be warm and dry, out of the worst of the weather.
 You can eat your lunch, take a break, or attend to an injury in relative comfort.
-They are an important addition to your cold weather gear, and come in a range of different sizes.
+They are an important addition to your cold weather gear, and come in a range of different sizes for group use.